mattiacostacurta/bitstamp/README.md

 ## Running Tests

-In the folder Tests the user can find the tests performed about the main functions,  to run all of  them is necessary  to run the command as follows:
+In the folder `Tests` the user can find the tests performed over the main functions, and in order to run all of them is necessary to run the command as follows:
 ```bash
 python3 -m unittest -v -b tests/test_main.py
 ```